 |Textile||$2.50 - $4.50||$90 - $160|

 The average cost of non-woven wallpaper is $0.50 to $1.15 per square foot or $18 to $40 per roll.
-Non-woven wallpaper was originally designed to make wallpaper removal easier.
+This material was originally designed to make removal easier.
 It has a paper backing and is washable and environmentally friendly.
-There is no vinyl used in non-woven wallpaper, which makes it better for the environment.
+There is no vinyl used in non-woven models, which makes it better for the environment.
 It can also be washed without damaging the product, so it can be placed in high-traffic areas or rooms where it could get dirty.

 The average cost for vinyl-coated wallpaper is between $1.67 and $2.23 per square foot or $58 to $78 per roll.
-Vinyl-coated wallpaper is more durable than plain paper wallpaper.
+Vinyl-coated models are more durable than plain paper options.
 It has a paper base with a vinyl coat over the top.
-This coat makes the wallpaper more durable and can be washed.
-This wallpaper can be used in high-traffic areas or areas with higher moisture levels, such as in bathrooms and kitchens.
+This coat makes it more durable and can be washed.
+It can be used in high-traffic areas or areas with higher moisture levels, such as in bathrooms and kitchens.

-Vinyl 1 wallpaper costs $1.76 to $2.33 per square foot or $60 to $80 per roll.
-Vinyl wallpaper is a popular material because it is low maintenance and easy to clean.
+Vinyl wallpaper costs $1.76 to $2.33 per square foot or $60 to $80 per roll.
+Vinyl is a popular material because it is low maintenance and easy to clean.
 It has a water-resistant finish to be used in bathrooms and kitchens that have more moisture than other rooms.
-Vinyl wallpaper comes in various colors and textures and can even be custom designed.
-The versatility of vinyl makes it one of the most chosen wallpaper options.
+It comes in various colors and textures and can even be custom designed.
+The versatility of vinyl makes it one of the most chosen options.

 On average, woven wallpaper ranges from $1.76 to $2.33 per square foot or $60 to $80 per roll.
-Woven wallpaper is made of polyester fabric and has a woven pattern and texture.
+It is made of polyester fabric and has a woven pattern and texture.
 It is not meant for high-traffic areas or places with a lot of water or where it could be damaged.
-Because woven wallpaper has its own texture, it does not work well on previously textured or painted walls.
+Because woven models have their own texture, they do not work well on previously textured or painted walls.

 The average cost for solid-sheet vinyl wallpaper is about $1.85 to $2.40 per square foot or $65 to $84 per roll.
 Solid-sheet vinyl, also known as paper-backed vinyl, consists of a paper backing and a solid decorative surface.
 It is known for its durability because the surface is solid.
 Solid-sheet vinyl is moisture-resistant and easy to clean.
 This material is not suitable for a mudroom or where there could be a physical damage.